lcpz/lain/cpu.md

 `timeout` | Refresh timeout seconds | int | 10
 `settings` | User settings | function | empty function

+`settings` can be fed with `usage`, which is the cpu use percentage.

 ### output

 A textbox.